What is a Good Blog Structure? (With On-page SEO)

 • Headings should include primary/secondary keywords.

-• These should be descriptive like titles.
-A reader should get an idea of what the text below the heading actually contains.
+• These should be descriptive, like titles.
+A reader should understand what the text below the heading contains.

-• The levels of Headings H1, H2, H3 should ideally be sequential.
+• The levels of Headings H1, H2, and H3 should ideally be sequential.
 You should not use the levels randomly because of the styling.
-The styling of the text can be changed with CSS without changing the html Tags.
-This is necessary as without the proper levels, the page would have accessibility issues (bad for blind peeps and screen readers).
+The styling of the text can be changed with CSS without changing the HTML tags.
+This is necessary as without the proper levels, the page would have accessibility issues (bad for blind people and screen readers).

-• You can change the color of headings to make the text more readable and attract the attention of the reader.
+• You can change the color of the headings to make the text more readable and attract the reader’s attention.

 Paragraphs: